How to upgrade your PS4 hard drive to 4TB or more

 Any USB 3.0 drive will do the job and the PS4 supports drives up to 8TB in size.

 We chose a dedicated PS4 edition of the Seagate Game Drive with 4TB of space.
-It's great value at £139.99 and is designed to match the PS4 perfectly.
-You can also get a 2TB version, currently available on Amazon.co.uk for £79.99.
+It's great value at under £100 and is designed to match the PS4 perfectly.

+Another great alternative is a WD_Black P10 Game Drive, which is specifically designed for gamers and costs only a little more for up to 5TB.

-To get it work with your PS4, just plug it into any of the three USB 3.0 ports.
+Whichever you choose, to get it to work with your PS4, just plug it into any of the three USB 3.0 ports.
 We chose one of the rear ports to tuck it out of the way.

 You then need to head to the Settings menu in order to format the drive to work as external storage.
 Head to Devices, then USB Storage Devices.
 You should see your new drive listed on the next screen.